Wilfred/wilfred.github.com/_posts/2017-07-15-these-weeks-in-remacs-ii.markdown

  - emacs
 ---

-Lots has happened since the last Remacs update!
+It's been six months since the last Remacs update, and many new features have landed!

 ## Community